Ayn Rand: A Sense of Life: Overview

 Actress Sharon Gless narrates the story of Rand's life and an overview of her ideas.
 In addition to color and black-and-white archival footage of Rand, the film includes appearances by philosophers Harry Binswanger and Leonard Peikoff, CBS News correspondent Mike Wallace, television interviewers Phil Donahue and Tom Snyder, architect Frank Lloyd Wright, political figures Joseph Stalin and Leon Trotsky, and Hollywood personalities Cecil B. DeMille, Edith Head, Adolphe Menjou, Marilyn Monroe, and Robert Taylor.

 History

 Paxton first encountered Rand's work in 1970 at the age of 13, when he read her novel We the Living.
 In 1977 he saw her speak at the Ford Hall Forum, an experience that he later cited as an inspiration for his approach to the documentary.

+Production and release

 Paxton spent four years working on the film.
 It was completed in 1996 and appeared that year at the Telluride Film Festival.
 On November 2, 1996, it premiered in Los Angeles with a special screening to benefit the Ayn Rand Institute.
 In January 1997, it appeared at the Slamdance Film Festival.